danieljanderson/Learn_MongoDB/First_tutorial/notes_from_first_tutorial.md

 this means that each record is going to expect to be formatted by the UserSchema

 the User is referring to the whole database not just one user.

+Day 3
+const joe = new User
+User is the User model or User Class

+Joe wiould be the instance of a User class